grantmacken/alpine-openresty/README.md

 This repo represents is my current working environment, and as such, it is not the smallest possible image.
+It provides a base image from which I create my *development* and *production* images

 latest image based on
  - alpine: 3.9